Court Remands Ogun Speaker, Oluomo, Others over Alleged N4.1bn Fraud

 The defendants entered the duck at about 10:08am on an 11-count charge of alleged conspiracy, forgery, and stealing.

-The Speaker and other defendants were brought to the court in a hummer bus marked ABJ 445 AG by the EFCC.
+The Speaker and other defendants were brought to the court in a bus marked ABJ 445 AG, by the EFCC.

 During their arraignment, EFCC prosecutor, Rotimi Oyedepo urged the court to allow the defendants enter the duck and take their plea.

-Subsequently, the charge was read and all the defendants pleaded not guilty to all the 11-count.
+Subsequently, the charges were read and all the defendants pleaded not guilty to all.

 Following their plead of not guilty, counsel to the Speaker (1st defendant), Mr. Kehinde Ogunwumiju, informed the court that his client was already enjoying administrative bail granted by the EFCC.